-Learn the fundamentals of therapeutic massage.
-Using the application of oils you will be able to gain an insight into how massage can alleviate stress and promote relaxation and healing through touch.
+This course will introduce you to the fundamental theory and practices of therapeutic massage.
+Gain an insight into how massage can alleviate stress and promote relaxation and healing through touch.
 An excellent introduction for those of you wishing to develop a new skill or follow on to accredited courses such as ITEC.

 What will we cover?